-

-Tie Luo Han is one of the most ancient cliff teas, classified as highly fermented oolongs of the highest quality.
-It grows in the north of Fujian Province in the Wuyi Mountains region among cliffs, sheer rocks, deep depressions and spacious valleys.
-The tea is grown on specially constructed terraces in rock crevices and cracks, in all the recesses in the cliffs.
-These places are called "pot" type gardens (盆栽式茶园, pen-zai shi cha yuan).
-Tie Luo Han is produced from the tender leaves of the trees of the same variety, growing on the Huiyuan cliff (慧苑岩) in the Inner Demon Cave (内鬼洞, which is also called the Honey Den tract, 蜂窠坑).
-In this gorge the rock walls almost meet and only a small stream flowing along provides the plants with all the necessary moisture.
+Tie Luohan is one of the most ancient cliff teas, classified as a highly fermented, premium oolong.
+It grows in the Wuyi Mountains region of northern Fujian Province, amidst cliffs, sheer rock faces, deep ravines, and spacious valleys.
+The tea is grown on specially constructed terraces in rock crevices and fissures, in all the cliff openings.
+These places are called "potted" gardens (盆栽式茶园, pen-zai shi cha yuan).
+Tie Luohan is produced from the tender leaves of the Tie Luohan tree variety, which grows on Huiyuan Cliff (慧苑岩) in the Inner Demon Cave (内鬼洞, also known as Honey Den).
+In this gorge, the rock walls almost meet and only a small stream flowing along provides the plants with all the necessary moisture.

-The tea got its name in honor of the Arhats, characters from the Buddhist pantheon.
-People who have reached the highest spiritual development and fulfill the will of Buddha, capable of reaching his abode at any moment.
+The tea takes its name from the Arhats, figures in the Buddhist pantheon.
+These are people who have attained the highest spiritual development and fulfill the will of the Buddha, capable of reaching his abode at any moment.

-According to one of the legends about the appearance of the Iron Arhat, a monk named Ji Hui lived in the Wuyi Mountains on the territory of the Buddhist monastery Huiyuan (translated as "Garden of Insight").
-He devoted his entire worldly life to growing tea and continued to do so even as a monk.
-His tea was distinguished by the fact that after taking a few sips, the soul became calm, the chakras became clear, and the body was filled with energy.
-The locals immediately fell in love with this tea and one day, when the monk achieved enlightenment (the state of an arhat), he revealed to them the secret of its production, the intricacies of processing and harvesting.
-Then he left the mortal world, and the grateful peasants named the tea variety in his honor.
-Iron Arhat - a strong character and steadfastness of a monk who has succeeded in both spiritual and worldly life.
+According to one legend about the Iron Arhat's appearance, a monk named Ji Hui lived in the Wuyi Mountains on the grounds of the Huiyuan Buddhist monastery (translated as "Garden of Insight").
+He devoted his entire secular life to growing tea, and continued to do so even as a monk.
+His tea was known for its ability to bring peace to the soul, clarify the chakras, and fill the body with energy after just a few sips.
+The locals immediately fell in love with this tea, and one day, when the monk attained enlightenment (the state of an arhat), he revealed to them his secret of making it, the intricacies of processing and harvesting.
+He then departed this mortal coil, and the grateful farmers named the tea variety after him.
+The Iron Arhat symbolizes the strong character and steadfastness of a monk who has succeeded in both spiritual and secular life.

-Wuyi Shan Oolong Tie Luo Han, with its unique “cliff melody”, has been valued for centuries for its tart aroma, rich and multifaceted taste and high tonic properties.
+Wuyi Shan Tie Luo Han Oolong, with its distinctive "cliff melody," has been prized for centuries for its tart aroma, rich, multifaceted flavor, and high tonic properties.

 The aroma of dry tea leaves is rich, moderately strong, spicy and floral, with notes of freshly ground rye flour and toasted bread crust.